install.packages("ggplot2")14 Exploring data with ggplot2

 The insurance dataset is described in the book Machine Learning with R by Brett Lantz.
 A cleaned version of the dataset is also available on Kaggle.
 The dataset describes medical information and costs billed by health insurance companies in 2013, as compiled by the United States Census Bureau.
 Variables include age, sex, body mass index, number of children covered by health insurance, smoker status, US region, and individual medical costs billed by health insurance for 1338 individuals.

-To get started, we need to install and load the ggplot2 package.
-If you haven’t installed it yet, you can do so using the following command:
+To get started, you need to install and load the ggplot2 package.
+If you haven’t installed it yet, you can do so with:

 Once installed, load the package: